yasaminashoori/Asp.NetCore-Course/README.md

 # <a href="">Notes of Course</a>
 In this link you will find the notes within the course.

-# Article on Building Web APIs with ASP .NET Core
+# Article on Building Web APIs with ASP .NET Core Book

+What is Web API? and why we need to learn it?

+Let's start with Data.